mikemartin/coatesgroup/content/collections/products/software.md

       -
         id: llbvw8zc
         title: 'Content Simplification'
-        text: 'Our SwitchboardTM CMS integrates with your data sources and systems to simplify content creation and distribution processes to meet all digital touchpoints.'
+        text: 'Our Switchboard™ CMS integrates with your data sources and systems to simplify content creation and distribution processes to meet all digital touchpoints.'
         feature_position: right
       -
         id: llbvwfy7